-Mitchell continued to be in demand for the next two decades and acted in a number of movies including two more which have become classics: in 1946 he played opposite James Stewart in the Christmas classic directed by Frank Capra, 'It's a Wonderful Life' and in 1952 he played the town mayor in the 'High Noon' with Gary Cooper.
+Mitchell continued to be in demand for the next two decades and performed with distinction in many important movies including two more which have become classics: in 1946 he played opposite James Stewart in the Christmas classic directed by Frank Capra, 'It's a Wonderful Life' and in 1952 he played the town mayor in 'High Noon' with Gary Cooper.

 Mitchell has an unusual claim to fame in that in 1953, he became the first actor or actress to win the three major acting awards (Oscar, Emmy, Tony) and he is still one of only a few individuals to have won each of these awards.
 In 1939 he won the Academy Award for Best Supporting Actor in 'Stagecoach'.
 Then in 1952, he won the Best Actor Emmy (in the Comedy Actor category), and the following year he won a Tony Award for his performance in the musical 'Hazel Flagg'.

-Thomas Mitchell died from bone cancer on December 17, 1962 in Beverly Hills, California.
+Thomas Mitchell died from abdominal cancer on December 17, 1962 in Beverly Hills, California.
 After cremation his ashes were stored in the vault at the Chapel of the Pines Crematory in Los Angeles.